matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 So that is quickie persistent data structures.
 So what good are they?
 In particular, they are immutable.
 So they are great for the purposes that we need: memories and perceptions.
 Snapshots, essentially.
 They are stable.
-Another beautiful, just practical aspect of them is: they never need synchronization.
+Another beautiful, just practical, aspect of them is: they never need synchronization.
 That is just like the baseball game.
 That is good!
 There are 19,000 memories there, or 19,000 perceivers.
 No synchronization.